About Tina Tsai

 Hi!
 I’m Chrissy.

-I first discovered clean eating and juicing when I watched the documentary, Fat, Sick and Nearly Dead in 2015 and decided to participate in the Reboot With Joe program.
-Since then I have spent a lot of time researching and reading about juicing, clean eating and The Paleo Diet — and I’ve fallen in love with the lifestyle.
+The first time I really started thinking about what I put in my body was when I watched the documentary, Fat, Sick and Nearly Dead in 2015 and decided to participate in the Reboot With Joe program.
+Since then I have spent a lot of time researching and reading about juicing, clean eating and The Paleo Diet — and it’s opened up so many new doors for me as far as eating and feeling better goes.

-I now love to cook and come up with new recipes, especially when I get to take photos of my work and share them with friends to inspire and excite them about eating healthy.
-I am thrilled to be a contributor to Oh Snap!
-Let’s Eat, as it allows me to share my love of food with the world.
-When I’m not in the kitchen I love reading, makeup artistry and spending time with my two rescue cats and my boyfriend.
+Now I love to cook and come up with new recipes, especially when I get to take photos of my work and share them with the world to inspire and educate.
+When I’m not in the kitchen I love reading, writing, makeup artistry and having new adventures with friends.

 Hello, my name is Jaclyn and I have more pictures of food on my phone than my dog or boyfriend.
 Is that bad?